nikolai-matijevic/EVA-3-BLV-MGN-Cube/README.md

 ## Issues/Notes

-- ~~Belts have to be twisted 180° in the back to be attached to the tensioners
+- Belts have to be twisted 180° in the back to be attached to the tensioners - FIXED
 - X-Axis endstop requires custom part on the end of the 2020 extrusion to work
 - Y-Axis length is reduced because of interference between part cooling fans and belts
 - Brobe mount needs to be mirrored